idabrzezinskaopml/sae-poverty-bgd/README.md

 The main file is: Quarto updated BGD geo-spatial covariates process.qmd

+Proposed structure for the guide would be:

-•	Audience:
+Audience:
-o	Some statistical training
+- Some statistical training
-o	Understanding of regression/statistical modelling. o	Understanding, previous experience of R/RStudio. o	We don’t assume people have any geospatial analysis knowledge/experience.
+-	Understanding of regression/statistical modelling.
+-	Understanding, previous experience of R/RStudio.
+-	We don’t assume people have any geospatial analysis knowledge/experience.

 1. Non-technical introduction to the problem
-a.
-Relatively short
+- Relatively short
-b.
-Non-technical explanation of the problem.
+- Non-technical explanation of the problem.
-c.
-Exciting.
+- Exciting.
-d.
-Visual as much as possible.
+- Visual as much as possible.
-e.
-Explain the audience.
+- Explain the audience.
-i.
-Help decide the reader whether this is for them or not.
+  -  Help decide the reader whether this is for them or not.
 f.
 Explain technical pre-requisites
 i.
 Computing power, etc.
 2. The ‘core’ guide